cryptopunksnotdead/punks.sandbox/aliens/README.md

-# New All Star Blue Alien Experiment - 40 Extraterrestrial Humanoid Andorians - Native to the Blue Icy Class M Moon Andoria
+# New All Star Cool Blue Alien Experiment - 40 Extraterrestrial Humanoid Andorians - Native to the Blue Icy Class M Moon Andoria  ++ Plus Bonus - How About Cyber Green?
+Burning Red?

 Here's the experiment - let's unite all aliens from all collections (9 in original, 21 in more, 10 in expansion) into a new